Dipannita05/cookie-sales-analysis-dashboard/README.md

-# Cookie Sales Analysis Dashboard
+# 🍪 Cookie Sales Analysis Dashboard

-## Project Overview
+## 📌 Project Overview

-This project focuses on analyzing cookie sales data using Python and Power BI to uncover revenue trends, profit performance, product insights, and country-wise sales patterns.
+This project focuses on analyzing cookie sales data using **Python and Power BI** to uncover revenue trends, profit performance, product insights, and country-wise sales patterns.
 The objective was to transform raw sales transactions into meaningful business insights through exploratory data analysis and interactive dashboard development.

-## Business Problem
+## 🎯 Business Problem

 Organizations generate large volumes of sales data but often struggle to extract actionable insights from it.
-This project aims to analyze sales performance across products and countries, identify revenue and profit trends, and provide an interactive reporting solution for better business decision-making.
+This project analyzes sales performance across products and countries, identifies revenue and profit trends, and provides an interactive reporting solution for better business decision-making.

-## Dataset Information
+## 🗃️ Dataset Information

-The dataset contains cookie sales transactions with attributes such as:
+The dataset contains cookie sales transactions across **5 countries and 6 products**, covering the period from **January 2019 to January 2020**.

+The dataset includes attributes such as:

 * Country
 * Product